Jewish Holidays

 יום כיפור

-Hebrew Date: 10 Tishrei
+Hebrew Calendar: 10 Tishrei

-Gregorian Calander: Falls in September or October
+Gregorian Calendar: Falls in September or October

 Sukkot